nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Please take note of the following with regards to Events in Focuris:** <br>

-- You will not be allowed to add Events with the same name into Focuris, regardless of their description, priority or status. <br>
+- You will not be allowed to add Events with the same name into Focuris, regardless of their description, priority or status.

-- Events of the same name are treated as case-insensitive. <br/> e.g. `CS2030` is the same name as `cs2030`.
+- Events of the same name are treated as case-insensitive. <br> e.g. `CS2030` is the same name as `cs2030`.

 </div>